mulcmu/T1-pyro/README.md

 - [ ] Standard preinstalled Pi image
 - [ ] Redesign the screen bracket
 - [ ] Find stock firmware for the MCU
+- [x] Stock firmware for the probe MCU

 ### STL Models